Ajith1413/DAA_Module_24/EX 6A CHERRY PICK UP PROBLEM.md

 To implement the program for Cherry pickup problem.

-Developed by: RAKSHITHA K
+Developed by: AJITH KUMAR A
-Register Number:  212223110039
+Register Number:  212223230009

 class Solution:
     def cherryPickup(self, grid):